ProarchwasTaken/topdown_shooter/README.md

 comprised of files writen in python that you can import into your project so you can do things a long more easily?
 (Although I think not all python libraries are written in python..)
 I realized that multi-file projects and libraries aren't really that different after all.
 By starting a new project, you're basically creating a new library.
-I even found out that theres a "main" file in each library was well!
-It's kinda hard for me to explain.
+I even found out that there's a "main" file in each library was well!
+It's kind of hard for me to explain.

 I also experimented with the way I do things like the file structure, giving important system variables all caps names, adding if __name__ == '__main__'.
 (As if that's gonna do anything)